andrew/ultimate-awesome/README.md

 - [awesome-list](https://github.com/cometkim/awesome-list) - My personal awesome list based on GitHub stars.
 - [Good-Finds](https://github.com/deshabhishek007/Good-Finds) - List of Good Finds for Developer / Marketers / Blogger.
 - [awesome-approximate-dnn](https://github.com/e-dupuis/awesome-approximate-dnn) - Curated content for DNN approximation, acceleration . with a focus on hardware accelerator and deployment.
-- [awesome-farm](https://github.com/farm-fe/awesome-farm) - A curated list of awesome things related to Farm .
 - [awesome-cvelabs](https://github.com/fluidattacks/awesome-cvelabs) - A list of all awesome CVELabs.
 - [awesome-bugs](https://github.com/HackOvert/awesome-bugs) - A collection of software bug types and articles showcasing the hunt for and exploitation of them.
 - [awesome-technical-leadership-and-career-resources](https://github.com/Jareechang/awesome-technical-leadership-and-career-resources) - Articles related technical leadership or career growth.